 The Poetry of Becoming

 I have reinvented myself many times, and every cycle has carried the same lesson: growth is not linear.
 It spirals.
 We return to familiar feelings, but we are never the same.
 The version of me standing in uncertainty today is not the one who stood here before.
 The difference is subtle but profound.
-The wisdom, the lessons, the shifts—they accumulate, and eventually, they bloom.

 --